stevenelson35/stevenelson35.github.io/_posts/2022-07-14-a-capitol-day.md

 title: A Capitol Day
 categories: ["summer vacation 2022"]
 ---
-Spaghetti Works lunch, Science Museum of Iowa, and the state Capitol.
+Des Moines food, Science Center of Iowa, and a quick tour of the State Capitol.

 We knocked off the two *must eats* in Des Moines for breakfast and lunch on our first day: *Bruegger's Bagels* and *Spaghetti Works*.
 ![20220714_204115.jpg]({{site.baseurl}}/assets/media/20220714_204115.jpg)

-At the Science Museum, we learned what the difference is between a constellation and an asterism.
-Then when the speaker asked what a specific asterism looked like, Camilla said 'a giraffe' -- which was the correct answer for *Cameloparalis*.
+At the Science Center, in the Star Theater planetarium, when the speaker asked what a specific asterism looked like, Camilla said *a giraffe?* -- and she had the correct answer.
+It was the asterism *Cameloparalis*.
 ![20220714_204404.jpg]({{site.baseurl}}/assets/media/20220714_204404.jpg)

 ![20220714_204305.jpg]({{site.baseurl}}/assets/media/20220714_204305.jpg)

-Then Linda touched a snake.
+Linda touched a snake Gopher Snake (aka bullsnake), the largest type of snake found in Iowa.
 ![20220714_142348.jpg]({{site.baseurl}}/assets/media/20220714_142348.jpg)

-And Camilla touched a snake and told the care taker that she had touched a python when the zoo came to her school this spring.
-I did not touch the snake.
+Camilla also touched the snake.
+She told the care taker that she had touched a python when the zoo came to her school this spring.
+I did not touch the snake ;).
 ![20220714_142351.jpg]({{site.baseurl}}/assets/media/20220714_142351.jpg)

 We saw a snapping turtle eat lunch.